zoffixznet/Ignorant-Designer/blog_src/2015-03-28-Protective-Film-On-Nasal-Spray.md

 of any opening tool other than your fingers.
 The film, however, doesn't have any grabable, perforated section on it.
 There does seem to have been an attempt at perforating a strip, but it's next to impossible to grab it.
-But the perforated strip is just half the problems...
+The perforated strip is just half the problems, though...

 I actually opened it at home and had access to a knife.
 Still, getting that fucking film off proved to be difficult.
 As pics show, the thing